 Explanation:

-B. Incorrect.
-The f-number gives a ratio, not a direct size in cm.
+B: f-number is a ratio, not a measurement in cm.

 45. Which of the following properties describes the nature of an alpha particle and a beta particle respectively?